Cluster::AllCells returns a copy, Cluster::XCells and Cluster::YCells frequently called in a way to require a copy

 Just because we are getting away with bad practices, doesn't mean we shouldn't try to clean them up when we find them.
 That being said, I am not volunteering to do this just now.

-#5 Updated by Christopher Backhouse almost 5 years ago
+#5 Updated by Christopher Backhouse about 5 years ago

 I looked through all the instances of AllHits() and fixed the easy cases.
 Many of the callers are passing the hits off to BackTracker, or creating a new rb product from them, so there's nothing to be done right now.

 I saw some legitimate uses of getting the full concrete list, including wanting to sort the hits in a custom order, and wanting to edit the hit list.